japaric-archived/homu-on-heroku/README.md

   - Homepage URL: http://$HEROKU_APP.herokuapp.com
   - Authorization callback URL: http://$HEROKU_APP.herokuapp.com/callback

-*Note* the only field that matters is the callback URL, you can fill the other fields with whatever you want.
+**NOTE** the only field that matters is the callback URL, you can fill the other fields with whatever you want.

 [0]: https://github.com/settings/applications/new